-The Geck-O-Meter is a gauge visualization most useful to quickly see a metric in comparison to defined minimum and maximum values.
+The Geck-O-Meter is a gauge visualization that enables you to quickly see a metric in comparison to defined minimum and maximum values.

-Before you get started, in the top right of the Spreadsheets widget set up screen, use the Widget Selector to change the widget type to Geck-O-Meter.
+- Use the Widget Selector, located in the top right of the Spreadsheets widget set-up screen, to change the widget type to Geck-O-Meter.

-- Click in the Geck-O-Meter selection field and either type in a cell selection (e.g. B1:B11), or click and drag over the desired cells in the Spreadsheet Data area.
+- Select the data from your spreadsheet by either typing in a cell selection (e.g. B1:B11), or clicking and dragging over your desired cells in the Spreadsheet Data area.
 As you do this, the cells will highlight and you’ll see a live preview of your Geck-O-Meter.

-- You can add a Min and a Max value to your Geck-O-Meter by typing in the number or selecting a particular cell from the Spreadsheet Data area.
+- Add a Min and a Max value to your Geck-O-Meter by typing in the number or selecting a particular cell from the Spreadsheet Data area.
 If no Min and/or Max values are added, your Geck-O-Meter will calculate it automatically using the lowest and highest value in the series.

-- When you’re happy with your Geck-O-Meter, click the green Add to dashboard button from the bottom of the screen.
+- When you’re happy with your Bar Chart, click Add to dashboard.

 More ways to visualize your spreadsheets